tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 In order to make meaningful progress, you have to _get_ things *done*.
 However, in order to increase the rate at which things _get_ done, you have to make *doing* easier.

+Perhaps it's not about writing simple code at all, but rather choosing the optimal level of abstraction.

 When writing software, this tends to surface as the decision between writing code for your exact use case versus introducing some abstraction to better accommodate whatever the future _might_ bring (or has already up and brought!).

+Are you after a simple solution or a simple interface?

-## What is Simple Code?
+## What is Optimal?

-The one thing we all seem agree on is we want our code to be "simple".
-However, why is it that we can never seem to agree on what that means?
+In short, it depends :tm:

+If you write the simplest solution every time, you're likely to end up in a quagmire of sensible solutions that as a whole lack any semblance of a plan.
+On the other hand, if the code works and doesn't change frequently, you can get onto more valuable tasks.

+If you write a new abstraction every chance you get, you can quickly end up spending most of your time trying to force ideas together that don't belong.
+The right abstraction should feel like finding a puzzle piece -- it slots in effortlessly.

+Making the optimal decision is not a static choice.
+You have to continuously manage it as constraints move in and out of view.

+But what happens when folks disagree on what they consider optimal?
+I've found there are usually two personalities in play, often operating with incomplete information.

+In my opinion the best tool we have at our disposal is empathy.
-What happens when we remove our personal bias and instead try to look at the problem from opposing perspectives?
+Try to remove your personal bias and look at the problem from opposing perspectives.

 ### The Pragmatic Lens

-To the pragmatist, simple code is code that doesn’t try to hide away any complexity.
+To the pragmatist, optimal code is code that doesn’t try to hide away any complexity.
+They are after the simplest solution to the problem.

 In isolation, this style is said to be able to be read and written in a very straightforward, low-effort manner.
 Because it uses an agreed upon set of primitives, it’s often less intimidating to new team members since it requires less knowledge of existing abstraction.